 Are you asking yourself: How much money do I need by age to retire early?

-Let me share with you how much you need to have in your pre-tax retirement accounts and after-tax investment accounts in order to retire early.
+Let me share with you how much you need to have in your tax-advantaged retirement accounts and after-tax investment accounts in order to retire early.

 How Much Money You Need To Retire Early

 Suze Orman believes you need $5 million or more to retire early.
 After maxing out your 401(k) and other pre-tax retirement contributions, it's important to generate as much after-tax investments as possible for passive income.

 After-tax investments include all stocks, bonds, rental property equity, real estate crowdfunding (my favorite), business equity, and private investments.
 You could include your primary residence equity if you plan to rent out rooms or sell the property, but a conservative person would not.